abbyazari/vSWIM/README.md

-Mitchell, D. L. and Pérez, F. and Marquette, M. and Rutala, M. J. and Bowers, C. F. and Jackman, C. M. and Curry, S. M.}, eprint={2402.01932}, journal = {Submitted to the Journal of Geophysical Research: Machine Learning and Computation}, title = {A Virtual Solar Wind Monitor at {M}ars with Uncertainty Quantification using {G}aussian Processes}, year = {2024}, url  = {https://arxiv.org/abs/2402.01932}
+Mitchell, D. L. and Pérez, F. and Marquette, M. and Rutala, M. J. and Bowers, C. F. and Jackman, C. M. and Curry, S. M.}, eprint={2402.01932}, journal = {Accepted to the Journal of Geophysical Research: Machine Learning and Computation}, title = {A Virtual Solar Wind Monitor at {M}ars with Uncertainty Quantification using {G}aussian Processes}, year = {2024}, url  = {https://arxiv.org/abs/2402.01932}